 Visiting the Cotswolds really was a dream come true and although I can’t see us buying a little cottage there any time soon, we will definitely be back and would 100% stay in one of these wigwams again.
 Thinking of planning a trip to the Cotswolds?
 Book your own wigwam as a base for exploring this stunning area.

 Let’s stay in touch!

-~ This is a commissioned post for Wigwam Holidays, Cotswolds ~
+~ We were a guest of Wigwam Holidays, Cotswolds ~

 ~ Thank you for supporting the brands that make it possible for us to do what we love ~